 Mircea Eliade’s Fiction

 I have found it difficult to keep this page up to date as the information changes.
-If you are aware of any publications of fiction by Eliade that are not listed here, please let me know and I will attempt to integrate your information into this site.
+More current information is available here.
+If you are aware of any publications of fiction by Eliade that are not listed there, please let me know and I will attempt to integrate your information into this site.

 Eliade’s output of fiction was more or less constant throughout his life.
 It was copious, and is little known in the English-speaking world.
 (See "The United States’ Response to Mircea Eliade’s Fiction" by Mac Linscott Ricketts in Changing Religious Worlds: The Meaning and End of Mircea Eliade, ed.
 Bryan Rennie.
 Albany, NY: 2000.)
 The following listing is simply what has come to my notice in my studies of Eliade and is by no means a thoroughly researched catalogue.
 I provide it largely in response to the many queries I have received about the availability of Eliade's fiction in translation.
 A more detailed bibliography can be found in Mircea Handoca’s Biobibliografie, (3 vols., Bucureşti: Editură „Jurnalul Literar," 1997-1999).
 I would appreciate any further information or any errors that might be brought to my attention.